naibarn/SmartSpec/.smartspec/workflows/smartspec_generate_implement_prompt.md

 ---
-description: Generate an implementation prompt for AI coding tools using SmartSpec centralization (.spec) and UI JSON addendum
+description: Generate an implementation prompt for AI coding from SmartSpec v5.6 tasks/specs with multi-repo + multi-registry alignment, UI mode support, and anti-duplication guardrails
-version: 5.2
+version: 5.6
+last_updated: 2025-12-08
 ---

 # /smartspec_generate_implement_prompt

-Generate a high-quality **implementation prompt** for AI coding tools (Claude Code, Roo Code, Kilo Code, Gemini CLI, Antigravity, etc.) that ensures consistent, conflict-resistant execution aligned with SmartSpec v5.2 centralization.

-This workflow enforces:
-- **`.spec/` as the canonical project-owned space**
-- **`.spec/SPEC_INDEX.json` as canonical index** when available
-- **`.spec/registry/` as shared source of truth**
-- `.smartspec/` as tooling-only
-- **UI specs use `ui.json` as design source of truth** for Penpot integration
+Generate a high-quality, tool-agnostic implementation prompt that instructs an LLM to implement a spec safely and consistently using the canonical SmartSpec chain.

+This workflow is designed to reduce implementation drift, prevent duplicate shared code creation, and preserve the detailed execution intent captured in `tasks.md`.

+This v5.6 document preserves the original v5.2 structure and intent while aligning with the upgraded chain:

+1) `/smartspec_validate_index`
+2) `/smartspec_generate_spec`
+3) `/smartspec_generate_plan`
+4) `/smartspec_generate_tasks`
+5) `/smartspec_sync_spec_tasks`
+6) `/smartspec_generate_implement_prompt`
+7) `/smartspec_implement_tasks`
+8) `/smartspec_verify_tasks_progress`

 ---

 ## What It Does

 - Resolves canonical index and registry locations.
+- Builds a merged registry validation view (primary + supplemental).
+- Builds multi-repo search context when configured.
-- Reads the target `spec.md` and `tasks.md`.
+- Reads `spec.md`, `tasks.md`, and related referenced artifacts.
-- Collects dependency and shared-knowledge slices.
+- Compiles cross-SPEC dependency context.
-- Applies UI JSON addendum rules conditionally.
+- Applies a pre-prompt consistency gate.
-- Generates a structured prompt that:
+- Outputs a structured implementation prompt that:
-  - prevents re-inventing shared names
-  - prevents cross-SPEC contract drift
-  - enforces dependency-first implementation order
-  - keeps UI design separate from business logic
+  - is faithful to tasks sequencing
+  - emphasizes reuse over reinvention
+  - includes UI/UX rules when relevant
+  - includes testing and verification expectations

 ---

 ## When to Use

-- Right before starting implementation with an AI coding agent.
-- After `tasks.md` has been generated and reviewed.
-- When coordinating across multiple specs or repos.
+- Immediately before running `/smartspec_implement_tasks`.
+- When a human engineer wants an LLM-friendly implementation brief.
+- After significant changes to `spec.md` or `tasks.md`.
+- In multi-repo programs where shared APIs/models/registries must not be duplicated.

 ---